kavia-common/notes-app-28436-28691/WebFrontendContainer/README.md

    npm start
    App runs at http://localhost:3000

+## Preview/Container environments

+If you access the CRA dev server via a preview domain or reverse proxy and see "Invalid Host header":

+- Use the provided .env.development which includes:
+  - HOST=0.0.0.0 (bind to all interfaces)
+  - DANGEROUSLY_DISABLE_HOST_CHECK=true (allow preview host)
+- If hot reloading behaves inconsistently, you can also set FAST_REFRESH=false.

+Commands:
+- npm start will pick up .env.development automatically in development mode.

+Security note: These flags apply to development only and should not be used in production builds.

 ## Notes

 - All routes are public.
 No auth remnants should affect the UI.